 The main advantage to considering diamond alternatives is the level of customization this allows for.
-Whether you want to have your birthstone featured in your engagement ring or jewellery piece, or you are just looking for something a little different, choosing a diamond alternative can help provide a level of customization that will bring out your unique style.
+Whether you want to have your birthstone featured in your engagement ring or jewelry piece, or you are just looking for something a little different, choosing a diamond alternative can help provide a level of customization that will bring out your unique style.

 Environmental sustainability is another factor to consider when it comes to some diamond alternatives.
 While many steps have been taken to ensure that the natural diamond mining process is sustainable and environmentally friendly, many clients wish to opt for a lab-created diamond, as these have been created in a lab setting rather than mined from the Earth.